15 Signs You’re Not Ready for Marriage

 The question has been popped, and you have said yes.
 You’ve excitedly announced your engagement to all your family and friends.
-But as you start planning your wedding, you just aren’t feeling…it.
-You are having second thoughts.
-Is it a case of cold feet, or something more?
-Here are ten signs that you are not ready to get married.
+But as you start planning your wedding, you just aren’t feeling it.

 1. You have only known your partner a short while